 Our clients hire us to win, not conduct on-the-job training.

-When we started the Firm in Los Angeles nearly a decade ago, we were four lawyers splitting two rooms with linoleum floors in a dank office building.
+When we started the firm in Los Angeles over a decade ago, we were four lawyers splitting two rooms with linoleum floors in a dank office building.
 But, we could not have cared less about our environs, because we were having too much fun trying cases, winning over clients, and building a practice that we knew one day would be very special.
 Years later, with a little luck, faith from people who gave us a chance, and a lot of hard work, we have built a solid foundation upon which we can eventually reach our goal.
 To help us get there, we want to hire lawyers who have three critical traits:

 1. Talent.
 We want smart people.
 We think smart people make smarter lawyers, and smarter lawyers can better solve our clients’ problems.
 Oftentimes that may mean we hire people who, like many of us, graduated from Ivy League or other top-10 law schools, and/or clerked for federal trial or appellate judges.
 But, we are also smart enough to know that a fancy pedigree is not always a prerequisite for talent.
 As a minority-owned firm, we know that diversity in background and experience is an essential ingredient for winning.
 Bottom line, we are looking for people who have a demonstrated record of achievement.